aklin/aklin.github.io/_drafts/2020-10-05-ibm-superset-guide.md

 helm repo update
 ```

+At the end of this section, you should have

+1.An IBM Kubernetes cluster
+1. `kubectl` installed and pointing to your cluster
+1. `helm` installed

+Next, we will install Superset with default credentials and the necessary configuration.

 ## Install

 We are ready to install Superset.
 The following command will create a
-persistent volume claim and mount Superset onto it.
+Superset deployment, and mount a new Persistent Volume to it.
 You can disable
 persistence by omitting the `persistence.enabled` flag, but then you might
 have trouble getting the default login credentials to work.

 ```shell script
 helm install --set persistence.enabled=true stable/superset --name SupersetDemo